 - The data request is reviewed, and the user’s identity is validated.

 - All information pertaining to the individual will be extracted from the Alertive system and compiled into a report.

 - The report will be secured with a passphrase and sent to the requester, either via email or through a method defined by the end user, within one calendar month.

 18. STORAGE OF DATA

 Data is stored as follows:

-- Server – personal data is stored in a secure database within AWS RDS.
+- Server – personal data is stored in an encrypted database within AWS RDS.

-- Personal Data – Any personal data supplied by the user is encrypted during transit.
+- Personal Data – Any personal data supplied by the user is encrypted in transit and at rest.

 - Alertive Apps and Server